strategineer/personal-website/content/blog/2025-12-22/index.md

 I played freeware games and PC games outside of Steam off-and-on between 2005-2015 and those games are harder to track...

+To mitigate recency bias I've decided to not include any games released in 2025 from this list.
+I'll be writing my usual GOTY list for 2025 at some point if you're curious about the games released this year.

 <!--more-->